Bondurant doubled in 10 years and the Mayor announces new outdoor attractions

 Bondurant City Park Ice Ribbon

-City Park is the most centralized park in the town and will soon be getting an upgrade with a splash pad, amphitheater, food truck area, and a 382 foot ice ribbon.
+City Park is the most centralized park in the town.
+As reported by The Des Moines Register, it will soon be getting an upgrade with a splash pad, amphitheater, food truck area, and a 382-foot ice ribbon.
 What is an ice ribbon?
 We asked.

 An ice ribbon is essentially an ice rink in racing track form.
 There’s no center, and the shape is more organic.
 So, instead of ice skaters going in the typical circle, ice skaters follow a wide track.
 The plan is in early stages, but the Bondurant ice ribbon is quite a big project.
 They are currently planning the piping and filling design underneath the ribbon.
 It will likely be maintained and kept smooth by a Zamboni you see at an ice rink, and ice skating rentals will likely be a feature as well.